 PCS operates out of our Greater Vancouver Office.
 Private Committee Review Officers are available to answer questions by telephone, fax, email or regular mail.
 We have a dedicated general inquiry number (604.660.1500) which you can call to have any questions answered or to speak with the Review Officer assigned to you.
 If you are calling from outside of the Lower Mainland, you can call the Enquiry BC toll-free line (1.800.663.7867) and ask to be transferred to the general inquiry line.

 Reporting to the PGT is a statutory requirement for all Private Committees of Estate.
 In the past, many have found this process too detailed and cumbersome.
-We have developed a revised form of accounting (Account Submission Package) which we invite all Private Committees of Estate to use.
-We would also appreciate you forwarding your Feedback Form to us, along with the package in order that we may evaluate your opinion of the revised format.
+We have developed a revised form of accounting (Private Committee Services Accounts Submission Package) which we invite all Private Committees of Estate to use.
 You may also call to have a package sent to you by mail or email.

 Additional information is available in the following publications: